The name of the tabletop game (if it belongs in the "Other" folder).

 Murder Hobos, a.k.a.
 Captain Teflon Psychos Explanation Many players, veteran and new, will often make their characters have minimal backstory or goals, either through laziness or fear that the GM will go out of their way to screw the player over.
 The result is a homeless person with no family or friends who only kills and goes through dungeons for the sake of it, being at best sociopathic.

 White Wolf has an official term for these guys: "Lone Wolves".

 Aberrant: Divis Mal has arms?!Explanation In the official forum, someone posted a post, expressing horror, along the lines of Divis Mal is gay?!
 This was particularly hilarious because the game's Have You Tried Not Being a Monster? symbolism between Divis Mal's sexuality and his superpowered aberrant nature had always been a massive part of his character, right from the moment he was introduced.
 Someone else created a thread making fun of this, expressing shock and horror that Divis Mal had arms, supported by some of the art that didn't show them.
 Since then, treating the fact that Divis Mal has arms as a huge, controversial thing has been a running gag among the fanbase.

-New World of Darkness: Demon: the [X] Explanation After Mage The Awakening, White Wolf would usually tease or hint at the title of their next nWOD game, then eventually reveal the full title.
+Demon: The Descent: Demon: the [X] Explanation After Mage: The Awakening, White Wolf would usually tease or hint at the title of their next nWOD game, then eventually reveal the full title.
 When they got to Demon, both the writers and fans had fun coming up with various possibilities for the full title, ranging from the serious to the silly, whenever they talked about it.
-Some such solutions are Demon: the Spearmint, Demon: the Frutang, and Demon: the Cleanrinse.
+Some such solutions were Demon: the Spearmint, Demon: the Frutang, and Demon: the Cleanrinse.